 While newly hydroseeded lawns do require extra water, you don’t want to break out the sprinklers right away!
 The mulch needs to dry fully before watering.
 This typically takes about a day, allowing the tackifier in the mulch to set up.
 After the mulch has had a chance to dry, you’ll want to begin your watering routine.

 In the first few weeks, you’ll need to keep the lawn constantly wet.
 The moisture will help your new lawn germinate.
-A good method is to water each section for 10-15 minutes a couple times per day.
+A good method is to water each section for 10-15 minutes a two to three times per day.
 If you are experiencing run-off issues, you can reduce your watering time.

 Keep an eye on the weather.
 If there is rain predicted, avoid watering.
 Temperature should affect your watering schedule too.
-If the temperature exceeds 85 degrees and there is humidity, avoid watering.
+If the temperature exceeds 85 degrees and there is humidity, avoid watering after 3PM.
 High temperatures can damage your lawn and lead to fungus.
-When the temperature drops below 85, you can water again.
 In the shadier areas of your lawn, give the mulch time to dry before watering again.

 A general rule of thumb is to give your lawn 1-2 inches of water per week.

 How long do you have to stay off of hydroseed?